We’re often contacted by readers who are planning on moving to Lanzarote, either to retire, or to move here for work or health reasons.

 Each has advantages and disadvantages:

 There are many benefits to living in a resort area.
 You are more likely to find work, the shops are open long hours and are well stocked, and many people speak English.
 You’ll also find many other foreign residents living in resort areas, so it may be much easier to create a network of friends.
-Internet connection for home or by using wi-fi hotspots is also pretty straightforward.

 The downsides of living in a resort include the fact that shopping for food in the local supermarkets can be expensive, your Spanish may not improve, and you may be subjected to noisy holidaymakers!
 Prices of property, for rental or purchase tend to be higher and the properties themselves are often smaller.